MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-block-blob-premium.md

 One such customer utilizes Premium Blobs for its data warehousing and analytics use case.
 Their catalog team maintains a data warehousing application for various kinds of data pertaining to an item such as offers, pricing, ship methods, suppliers, inventory, logistics, etc. Information here is queried, scanned, extracted and mined for multiple use cases.
 The team runs analytics on this data to provide various merchandising teams with relevant insights and information.
 The customer used standard blobs previously but switched over to premium blobs to satisfy their low latency requirements.

-## Scenarios for using the premium performance with Data Lake Storage Gen2
+## Scenarios with Data Lake Storage Gen2 enabled accounts

 Enabling both Data Lake Storage Gen2 capabilities and the premium performance tier can help you with any of these scenarios